genie-team/graphql-genie/docs/GraphQLGenieAPI.md

 Most likely use of this is to add hooks into the CRUD operations against your database.
 The DataResolver has 2 functions to add hooks.
 For more info on the context, record and update objects see the [fortune documentation](http://fortune.js.org/#input-and-output-hooks).

+Note that when using fortune hooks the resolvers context and info arguments can be had at context.request.meta.context and context.request.meta.info

 ```typescript
  interface DataResolverInputHook {
     (context?, record?, update?): any;